Valley Local Section American

 with the abstract, figure legends, and other descriptive text in at least 18 point text, with the overall size of the poster being 3 x 4 feet.
-The symposium was held in the Myers Presentation Room (M-137) of the Myers Center.
+The symposium will be held in the Myers Presentation Room (M-137) of the Myers Center.